How To Plan a Mulitchannel Fundraising Campaign

 Even though you’ll be busy with your appeal, you want to ramp up your donor communication this fall.
 Keep engaging your donors and other supporters (who may become donors) by sharing updates and gratitude.
 Pour on the appreciation!

 Send at least one warm-up letter or email.
-You could create a thank you video or a video that gives a behind-the-scenes look at your organization right now.
+How about a postcard?
+You could create a thank you video or a video that gives a behind-the-scenes look at your organization.
+Maybe you could hold an open house or offer tours.
 Just don’t disappear until appeal time.

-Don’t let stories about donors giving less scare you.
+Yes, we’re still in a period of economic uncertainty.
 Some donors may not give as much or at all, but others will give more.
 They won’t give anything if you don’t ask.

-There’s still plenty of time to go to the beach and get ice cream, but right now find an air-conditioned space and start planning your year-end campaign.
+There’s still plenty of time to go to the beach and get ice cream this summer, but right now find that air-conditioned space and start planning your year-end campaign.

 Best of luck!